 The Windhover, Santa Fe Literary Review, Saint Katherine Review, Trinity House Review, Solum Journal, Amethyst, Snapdragon: A Journal of Art & Healing, Reformed Journal, Riddled with Arrows, Poems for Ephesians, The Penwood Review, The Catholic Poetry Room, Faith Hope and Fiction, PILGRIM: A Journal of Catholic Experience, NonBinary Review, Plum Tree Tavern, the anthology Solo Novo 7/8: Psalms of Cinder & Silt (Solo Press, 2019), the forthcoming anthology Without a Doubt (New York Quarterly), a forthcoming Diode Editions anthology, and other publications.
 Her poetry has been nominated for the Best of the Net and a Pushcart Prize.
 Her essays have been featured in Spirituality and Ekstasis Magazine.
 Laura has spoken on a range of topics including Paul’s spirituality, the Christological hymns, the paradox of the cross, Carmelite spirituality, and spirituality and creative writing.

-Laura earned a B.A. from Rice University in Houston, Texas, a J.D. from the University of California, Los Angeles School of Law, and a M.A. in theology from St. John’s Seminary in Camarillo, California.
-She is a professed Third Order Carmelite.
-She lives in Southern California with her family.
+Laura earned a B.A. from Rice University in Houston, Texas, a J.D. from the University of California, Los Angeles School of Law, and an M.A. in theology from St. John’s Seminary in Camarillo, California.
+She lives in Southern California.